d2l-ai/d2l-en/chapter_preliminaries/probability.md

 corresponds to the set $\{(\textrm{heads}, \textrm{heads}), (\textrm{heads}, \textrm{tails})\}$.
 Whenever the outcome $z$ of a random experiment satisfies
 $z \in \mathcal{A}$, then event $\mathcal{A}$ has occurred.
-For a single roll of a die, we could define the events "seeing a $5$" ($\mathcal{A} = \{5\}$) and "seeing an odd number"  ($\mathcal{B} = \{1, 3, 5\}$).
+For a single roll of a dice, we could define the events "seeing a $5$" ($\mathcal{A} = \{5\}$) and "seeing an odd number"  ($\mathcal{B} = \{1, 3, 5\}$).
-In this case, if the die came up $5$, we would say that both $\mathcal{A}$ and $\mathcal{B}$ occurred.
+In this case, if the dice came up $5$, we would say that both $\mathcal{A}$ and $\mathcal{B}$ occurred.
 On the other hand, if $z = 3$, then $\mathcal{A}$ did not occur